dmytroshytyi-6WIND/DOSIOS/README.md

-## Welcome to dosiOS Page - Edge Computin Platform with free access.
+## Welcome to dosiOS Page - Edge Computin Platform

 Create your service functions, chain them with virtual switches and physical ports of equipment.
 Accelerate packet exchange with DPDK.